 How Values Coaching Works

-Just like I’ve said on my life coaching page, you don’t need a coach.
-Let’s face it, coaching is a luxury.
-That said, you might be in a situation where you’ve been stagnant and coaching no longer feels like a luxury- it’s a necessity.
-Like when a vacation feels like a necessity- you don't want to recharge, you need to recharge.
+As I’ve said on my life coaching page, no one needs a coach.
+It’s not up there with food, clothing or shelter; coaching is a luxury.
+That said, you might be in a situation where you’ve been stagnant and coaching no longer feels like a luxury—it’s what you want to move things forward in a way you haven’t been able to before.
+It’s a bit like when a vacation feels like a necessity—you don't want to recharge; your body has stopped working as efficiently, it’ needs a recharge.
 Coaching is an investment in you, your life today, and your future.

+My clients tell me that they like my groundedness, and tough love.
 I am not going to light incense and talk about manifesting your reality.
 I am going to help you clarify what you want and help you pursue it.
-There’s a lot of mental blocks we’ll get through -- some you’re aware of and some you’re not.
+There are a lot of mental blocks we’ll get through—some you’re aware of and some you’re not.
 I’ll help you address them.

 When I work with a client, you’ll hire me for a finite period of time to help you move from here to there.
-During that time, you’ll achieve your goal, develop new skills and have a good time doing it.
+During that time, you’ll pursue, and ideally achieve (or possibly shift) your goal, develop new skills and have a good time doing it.

 And you feel like you want something more.
 You want to make a more meaningful contribution.

-As your Values Coach I would help you accomplish what you are seeking- more value from your career.
+As your Values Coach, I help you accomplish what you seek—more value from your career.
 You want meaning and impact, and you want your career to better align with your personal values.

 So, we work together to assess and prioritize your values so that we can better create a new reality for you.